 Remember to Thank Them

 Other times when a volunteer leaves and they didn’t have much to do, I tell them, “Thank you for coming in today.
 I know you think didn’t do much, but because you were here I was able to [quantifiable project].”

-And once we get used to having volunteers consistently, I want to start planning quarterly ‘thank you lunches’ with all our volunteers so that they can feel appreciated and meet each other.
+And once we get used to having multiple volunteers consistently, I want to start planning quarterly ‘thank you lunches’ with all our volunteers so that they can feel appreciated and meet each other.

 Be Flexible with Your Volunteer’s Time